jmm/pathmodify/README.md

     browserify('./src/entry')
       .plugin(pathmodify, opts)

-The structure of the members of the `aliases` array is a work in progress.
+The structure of the members of the `mods` array is a work in progress.
 But suffice it to say that for the time being you can pass a function that will receive an object like this:

     {